THE LAB AUTOMATION EXPERTS

 Top-down Synthetic Biology Approaches

-The first major category of synthetic biology approaches is top-down, which means modifying existing cells to give them new functions.
+The first major category is top-down, which means modifying existing cells to give them new functions.
 The cells being modified are called the chassis.
 It’s easier to modify simple cells because it’s easier to predict a change’s effect on the cell.
 For this reason, the chassis is usually a unicellular organism, like E. coli.

 The modifications being introduced into the chassis are called bioparts.
 Bioparts are often extracted DNA fragments or proteins.
 Bioparts and chassis are like building blocks for biological systems.
 These blocks can be tested in different configurations and systems to see which construction works best.